Study Abroad at PCA Course Offerings

 Description

-the strength of painting today lies in its flexibility to use such a training and adapt to the influences of other 2D and 3D disciplines and the pictorial possibilities that they offer as art experience.
-The possibility to create an art experience through research, experimentation and interaction are the key
+In order to evolve and discover new pictorial horizons painting today must remain open to the possibility of a dialogue with the wide range of multidisciplinary influences that are available.
+Where once the field of exploration was defined by the rigour and strict dictates of a formal training, the strength of painting today lies in its flexibility to use such a training and adapt to the influences of other 2D and 3D disciplines and the pictorial possibilities that they offer as art experience.
+The possibility to create an art experience through research, experimentation and interaction are the key components in the junior year in painting.
+With this as a core component the dynamics of painting are explored through a variety of set projects designed to stimulate the individual imagination.

 Prerequisites: Sophomore year painting/Painting Interactions 1